In this Article

 You’ll be able to add this work to your resume and demonstrate to prospective employers the knowledge and experience you already have in your specialty.

-Here are some MHS specialties you can choose, depending on your school’s offerings.
+Here are some common specialties you can choose, depending on your school’s offerings.

-Some specialties are medical in scope, and many future doctors will earn an MHS in their specialty to gain a broader view of the field.
-Even if you aren’t pursuing a medical career, specializations with a medical focus will allow you to study broader issues such as policy and trends.
+Some specialties are medical in scope, and are geared towards current or future doctors.
+Even if you aren’t pursuing a medical career, specializations with a medical focus can allow you to study broader issues such as policy and trends.

-It’s vital to determine your goals and then research schools to ensure that you are applying to an MHS program that includes your interests.
+It’s vital to determine your goals and then research schools to ensure that you are applying to a master’s program that includes your interests.

 No matter which school or program you choose, make sure both are accredited.
 Accreditation says a program has met the standards of a quality education, and without it:

-There are a multitude of paths for professionals with an MHS.
+There are a multitude of paths for professionals with a master’s in health science.
 You might choose to pursue a medical degree or combine your knowledge of health with public policy to work in politics and guide health policy.
 Or you could decide to teach or do research.

-Master’s-level career pathways can include health education, health coaching, care coordination, nursing home administration, health informatics, and more,” Zendell says.
+Master’s-level career pathways can include health education, health coaching, care coordination, nursing home administration, health informatics and more,” Zendell said.
 “A common theme in this pathway is leadership.”

 Not all careers require professional certification, but you’ll want to consider one or more as you progress in your career and gain more experience.